-It must operate for the public benefit and have exclusively charitable purposes.
-An organisation which operates for political purposes will not qualify for charitable status.

-- 4.2 To register as a charity the organisation must submit its Trust Deed (usually the Memorandum and Articles of Association of a company limited by guarantee) to the Charity Commissioners for approval.
+- 4.1 To be a charity an organisation must operate for a charitable purpose as defined in the Charities Act 2006 and operate for the public benefit.
+Normally political organisations will not qualify for charitable status. - 4.2 To register as a charity the organisation must submit its Trust Deed (usually the Memorandum and Articles of Association of a company limited by guarantee) to the Charity Commissioners for approval.
 If they are satisfied that the organisation is charitable it will be registered as such. - 4.3 Those who are responsible for the control and administration of a charity are referred to as its trustees, even where the organisation is a company limited by guarantee even though they are not strictly trustees.
 Trustees of a charity retain personal liability, and can only delegate if the trust deed authorises them so to do.